open-telemetry/opentelemetry.io/content/en/docs/k8s-operator/_index.md

 EOF
 ```

-For more configuration options and for setting up the injetion of
+For more configuration options and for setting up the injection of
 auto-instrumentation of the workloads using OpenTelemetry instrumentation
 libraries, continue reading [here](https://github.com/open-telemetry/opentelemetry-operator/blob/main/README.md).